Al Nassma Chocolate

-Al Nassma Chocolate LLC is a manufacturer and retailer of camel milk chocolates.
+Al Nassma Chocolate LLC is an Emirati manufacturer and retailer of camel milk chocolates.
 Founded in Dubai in 2008, the company retails its products in Dubai and in Europe, Hong Kong, and Malaysia.

 History

 Al Nassma Chocolate is the United Arab Emirates' first and only camel milk chocolate brand, founded on October 22, 2008.
 The development and launch of the brand took almost four years.

 Products

-The company's products include 70g camel milk chocolate bars in several flavours: whole milk, nuts and cocoa 70% (dark), Arabia (with a mix of Arabian spices such as cardamom and cinnamon), macadamia orange and dates; camel-shaped chocolates, Camel Caravan, with macadamia nut and honey cream filling; hollow camel figures; and various kinds of pralines.
+The company's products include 70g camel milk chocolate bars in several flavors: whole milk, nuts and cocoa 70% (dark), Arabia (with a mix of Arabian spices such as cardamom and cinnamon), macadamia orange and dates; camel-shaped chocolates, Camel Caravan, with macadamia nut and honey cream filling; hollow camel figures; and various kinds of pralines.

-Arab cuisine traditionally includes camel milk in various forms, and was a staple of the diet of Bedouins until mid-20th century.
-The company uses mild cocoa beans roasted in a manner that doesn't overpower the slight saltiness of camel milk.
+Arab cuisine traditionally includes camel milk in various forms.

 Its 70g chocolate bars are wrapped in double printed gold foil; while pralines are packaged in boxes resembling camel hide.
 Wooden boxes sourced from Holzmanufaktur Liebich in Germany are used for Camel Caravan, and the camel figures are wrapped in golden foil, and packed in gift boxes.